In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 Hasn’t checked in today

-Three things every town deserves — before the next one hits.
+Three things to expect from CIVIC — before the next one hits.

 Prevention